 - Long Pond Trail: (2.0 miles, 1,450 feet of elevation gain) From the parking area, the trail follows blue blazes up a gated logging road and bears right at the junction where the trail climbs a moderate hill to an open logging area.
 After the clearing, the trail turns into the trees where it follows an old woods trail.
 The trail winds through open hardwoods, crossing streams, and climbing steadily into the sub-alpine spruce-fir forest.
 As the trail approaches the mountain top, it climbs several steep pitches and passes large rock outcroppings, then the trail emerges to the top of the mountain.
 NOTE: This trail can be wet in spots, plan appropriately.

-- Mad Brook Trail: (3.0 miles, 1,415 feet of elevation gain) This trail approaches the summit from the north, starting from the gated terminus of Mad Brook Road in East Charleston.
-The trail follows a gravel road for 0.5 miles, then crosses into an open meadow.
+- Mad Brook Trail: (3.0 miles, 1,415 feet of elevation gain) This trail approaches the summit from the north, starting from the terminus of Mad Brook Road in East Charleston.
+The trail follows a gravel drive for 0.5 miles, then travels straight across an open meadow.
+Please respect private landowners through this section.
 The trail then enters a mixed forest on an old road and climbs a gradual slope.
 The trail descends briefly after that to the base of Bald Mountain then climbs more steeply up to the summit of the mountain.

 Note: There is a third trail that accesses the summit of Bald Mountain called the Telegraph Trail; however, the trail is seldom used and not maintained.